Alejandro-Fuste/MVC_BurgerApp/README.md

 ## Description

-The purpose of this project is to use the MVC design pattern, with MySQL, NodeJS, Express, Handlebars, and a custom made ORM, to create a burger logger.
+The purpose of this project is to use the MVC design pattern with MySQL, NodeJS, Express, Handlebars, and a custom made ORM, to create a burger logger.

 ## User Story